 The ELF Mind and Body Service

 Any cancer diagnosis is devastating, but the treatments for blood cancers, leukaemia, lymphoma, myeloma are particularly harsh and isolating.
-The Elimination of Leukaemia Fund (ELF) wants all families to have access to emotional and well being support to better enable them to manage the trauma.
+The Elimination of Leukaemia Fund (ELF) wants all families to have access to emotional and well being support to better enable them to manage.

 Families are torn apart by the devastation of a blood cancer diagnosis, and by the stress of the long hospitals stays in isolation often a long way from home.

-We believe that the advances achieved in medical treaments need to be matched by much greater emotional and well being care for the patient and their loved ones.
-We believe they would cope better with treaments, and be more able to regain their normal life pathway with such support.
+We believe that the advances achieved in medical treatments need to be matched by much greater emotional and well being care for the patient and their loved ones.
+We believe they would cope better with treatments, and be more able to regain their normal life pathway with such support.

 We aim to provide dedicated counsellor and clinical psychologist support specifically designed for haematological conditions.

 The psychological impacts of blood cancer treatments are quite different to those of other cancers - there is no tumour to 'remove' from the body, and treatments involve the need for isolation from infection, making visiting and social contact very difficult for many weeks.

 Better patient well-being during and after treament, and a return to normal life after treament